Arjav-Patel/Vuforia-Integration-with-Meta-2/README.md

 For example, one thing which will definitely not import correctly are the Player settings.

 Also, the wiki goes over how to do "custom" calibration.

+If I forgot anything, or something does not work, let me know and I'll try to help.
+Email: arjav.patel@uwaterloo.ca